 When does the defence of fair dealing not apply?

-Originally, a claim for damages was rejected as it was found that The Sun were covered by fair dealing in reporting current events as the matter in question related to the mother of a future sovereign and as such must be in the public interest.
+Originally, a claim for damages was rejected as it was found that The Sun was covered by fair dealing in reporting current events as the matter in question related to the mother of a future sovereign and was therefore in the public interest.
 The Court of Appeal, however, overturned this decision, finding that the defence of fair dealing could not apply because the information could have been made available without infringing copyright.